 On the below pumpkin, I covered the top portion of a white pumpkin (I think this one is actually a plastic gourd) with painter's tape and sprayed the bottom half gray.

-I hope you got some great pumpkin painting ideas to use in your home!
+I hope I've given you got some of the best pumpkin painting ideas to use in your home!

 What do you think?
 I kinda love them!
-Grab a few of your old, plastic pumpkins and gourds and give it a try.
+Grab a few of your old, faux craft pumpkins and gourds and give it a try.
 These fun DIY pumpkins would look beautiful on a Burlap Fringe Table Runner (post by Stone Gable - she has amazing tablescapes!).

 Looking for more fall decor ideas?